Constraining the formation of NGC1052-DF2 from its unusual globular cluster population: Environmental dependence of the ICMF

 Here we present a brief description of the model for the initial cluster mass function (ICMF) and refer the reader to \citet[][hereon TRK19]{Trujillo-Gomez19} and \citet{Reina-Campos17} for further details.
 The ICMF is modelled as a power-law with an exponential truncation at the minimum and at the maximum cluster masses,

-where $M$ is the star cluster mass, and $\beta = -2$, and $\Mmin$ and $\Mmax$ are the minimum and maximum truncation masses respectively.
+where $M$ is the star cluster mass, $\beta = -2$ is the result of gravitational collapse in hierarchically structured molecular clouds \citep[e.g.][]{ElmegreenFalgarone96,Guszejnov18}, and $\Mmin$ and $\Mmax$ are the minimum and maximum truncation masses respectively.
 As shown by \citetalias{Trujillo-Gomez19}, this functional form provides an excellent representation of the observed mass functions of young clusters.
 Its variable minimum and maximum mass allow it be suitably adjusted to a wide range of galactic environments.

 The maximum cluster mass $\Mmax$ is determined in the \citet{Reina-Campos17} model by finding the maximum mass within the shear-limited region of the disc \citep[the so-called ``Toomre mass'', see][]{Toomre64} that is able to collapse before star formation is halted by stellar feedback.
 In galactic environments with high gas surface densities or high angular rotation speeds, the centrifugal forces dominate and the Toomre criterion \citep{Toomre64} determines the maximum GMC mass and hence the maximum cluster mass.
 In environments with low gas surface density and low rotation speeds, stellar feedback stops the gas supply and reduces the fraction of the Toomre volume that can form stars.
 Under the assumption of a disc in hydrostatic equilibrium, the maximum cluster mass depends on the global environmental conditions as described by the mean ISM surface density, the disc angular rotation speed, and the Toomre $Q$ stability parameter.